Walmart hopes associates get fit at new whole health center | Arkansas Democrat Gazette

-BENTONVILLE -- The first amenity at the new Walmart home office opens Friday.
+BENTONVILLE -- The first amenity at the new Walmart Home Office opens today.

 The Walton Family Whole Health and Fitness Center at 1400 S.E.
-5th St. in Bentonville offers a variety of classes, workout spaces and services for Walmart and Sam's Club associates and their families.
+Fifth St. in Bentonville offers a variety of classes, workout spaces and services for Walmart and Sam's Club associates and their families.

 Megan Henley, director of whole health and fitness at Walmart, said the new space will replace the Walton Family Life Fitness Center, which closed in December.